Veronika-chenko/goit-react-hw-04-feedback/README.md

 # Feedback Widget

-Feedback Widget is an application to collect statistics.
+**Feedback Widget** is an application to collect and analyze user feedback statistics.
+Users can provide feedback using three options: **Good**, **Neutral** and **Bad**.
+Additionally, the widget displays the total number of collected reviews and calculates the percentage of positive feedback.

-There are only three options for feedback: good, neutral and bad.
-In addition, the total number of collected reviews from all categories and the percentage of positive reviews are implemented.
+- **Refresh Option:** Users can refresh the displayed statistics to view the most recent feedback data within the current session.

-*The review statistics are not saved between different sessions.
+- **Session-Based Data:** Review statistics are maintained only within a single session.
+Once the session ends, the data is not saved.